The State of Louisiana dedicated webpage for organizations directly responding to SW Louisiana.

 Local economic development organizations have partnered to gather donations for the SWLA Economic Development Alliance.

-United Way of Southeast Louisiana has created a Disaster Relief Fund to provide assistance to individuals and families that have been impacted by Hurricane Laura.
+United Way of Southeast Louisiana has created a Disaster Relief Fund to provide assistance to individuals and families that have been impacted by Hurricanes Laura and Delta.